kashirin-alex/swc-db/docs/configure/properties/libswcdb_fs/local.md

-# Local Filesystem - Configuration Properties
+# The SWC-DB Local Filesystem - Configuration Properties
-The Local Filesystem Library can be configured with these configuration properties.
+The SWC-DB Local Filesystem Library can be configured with these configuration properties.

 * ### swc.fs.local.cfg.dyn
 ```STRINGS```